You will find here our invitation to you to join others in the hard but rewarding work of justic making.

 What we do matters.
 Ours is a theology of engagement.
 We draw inspiration and truth from experiencing each other and the world around us.
 In doing so, we necessarily witness both the beauty and brokenness of our larger community and environment.
 Not everyone is suited for rolling paint or standing in a protest line, but there are many ways of engaging in this vital work: service, education, organizing, advocacy, lobbying and witness.
 UU Santa Fe members engage in all of these.
 You can too.
 Our justice teams are guided by our Justice Covenant.

-Our justice initiatives are led by the Justice Council, comprised of Justice Issue Team leaders below as well as a few members-at-large.
+Our justice initiatives are led by our Justice Council, comprised of Justice Issue Team leaders below as well as a few members-at-large.
 Join any team at any time or put your passion to work by forming a new team!
 Our current issue teams:

-Justice All Hands On Deck Meetings
+Justice Making All Hands On Deck Meetings

 These meetings are scheduled two to three times per year.
 They are a great opportunity to learn what initiatives we are committed to and how you can be part of UU Santa Fe's justice work.
 Watch for details in the UU Santa Fe Weekly ENewsletter and/or the UU Santa Fe News and Events web page.